Dean Wallace, DVM

 Dr. Smullen currently lives in Auburn, NH with her husband, Jonathan, her dog, Leia, her cats Stjarna, Rapunzel, Aramis, and Chiana, and her chinchilla, Captain Jack.
 In her spare time, she enjoys running, yoga, painting, and spending time with her family.

 Eli started working at the PKAMC as a veterinary technician in 2002.
 He attended Thomson Direct.
-He has a special interest in exotics, and keeps a collection of tree boas.
+He has a special interest in exotics, and keeps a collection of fresh water stingrays.
 He enjoys studying ectotherms in captivity and in their natural environment, and has made multiple trips to Grand Cayman, Costa Rica and other exotic locales to study these creatures and further his knowledge in the field.
 Eli is our Head Exotics/Surgical Technician and Associate Hospital Manager.
 He lives in Southern, NH with his wife and two sons Ray and Leo.

 Beth has been working as a veterinary technician at the PKAMC since 2002, and was promoted to Head Technician/Practice Manager in 2011.
 She brings 20+ years of experience in the veterinary field to our practice, and has become an integral member of our team.
 She lives in Northern, MA with her husband and a menagerie of adopted cats and dogs.